 - For new patients, face to face is the best option.

 - Patients who are vulnerable to COVID-19, please contact the practice to discuss the best treatment plan for your situation.

 Are Medicare rebates available for telehealth and telephone consults?

 Yes, on the 20th April 2020 the Department of Health updated their criteria on Medicare rebate's rules for telephone/telehealth consultations.
-We are still able to provide this to you and will continue to do so during the COVID period and until the 30th of September when the Department of Health will review these.
+We are still able to provide this to you and will continue to do so during the COVID period and until the end of March 2021 when the Department of Health will review these.
 Currently it is at the discretion of the specialist servicing provider to offer bulk billing services.

 If you attend for a face-to-face visit, you will be eligible for a rebate as usual if you have a valid referral.

 If you wish to have a telephone consultation, please contact the practice so we can arrange this with you.